 S.V.A.
 Secretary and the youngest Stonewall veteran Dianne Yodice (a.k.a. the girl from Benson Avenue) is shown prettily behind the big wheel of the flashy convertible.... but 'dat I-talian goil frem Bruck-a-lin ain't goin' nowheres'!
 Fahgedaboutit!
 Only the S.V.A.
 President Willson Henderson, Treasurer Ray McCaffrey and Assistant AnDre Christie have a set of the three "S/W-Car" keys!
 Brooklynese description of the above photo: Hey, look, if 'dat Diannne (with 3 'n's) goil from Brook-line tinks she'sa gonna driva dat bigga car she can... fahgeddaboudit'!
 Besides, goils ain't allowed to drive da big, bad, blue 'vert!"

 Continuing Good News Notice:

-and exciting "S/W-35" Stonewall Parade file is still under development several years later with additions of pix and text (titles, captions, narratives) still in store.
+and exciting "S/W-35" Stonewall Parade file is still under development many years later with additions of pix and text (titles, captions, narratives) still in store.
 Stop back!